 Content from unknown or unsupported ADEs may be ignored by an application or service consuming an encoded CityGML model.

 Designers of an ADE should favor using this “hook” mechanism over subclassing a CityGML feature type when possible.
-If an ADE must enable other ADEs to augment its own feature types (so-called ADE of an ADE), then it shall implement “hooks” for its feature types following the same schema and naming concept as in the CityGML conceptual model.
+If an ADE must enable other ADEs to augment its own feature types (so-called ADE of an ADE), then it will implement “hooks” for its feature types following the same schema and naming concept as in the CityGML conceptual model.

 The UML fragment in Figure 66 shows an example for using the "hook" mechanism.
 For more details on this and other example ADEs, please see the CityGML 3.0 User Guide for an example ADE.